Keats/ng-boilerplate/README.md

 See this awesome discussion to understand the structure : https://github.com/yeoman/generator-angular/issues/109
 The basic idea is that you create a folder for each feature in src/app and put your code/html in it (look at the home directory for an example).

-Still not convinced of having templates in every folder instead of having a templates folder at the same level as the style one, might change that soon.

 ## Tasks
 There are grunt 4 tasks :